vmware-tanzu/tanzu-cli/docs/cli/commands/tanzu_builder_inventory_plugin-group_activate.md

 ```
   -h, --help                                help for activate
-      --name string                         name of the plugin group
+      --name string                         name of the plugin-group
       --plugin-inventory-image-tag string   tag to which plugin inventory image needs to be published (default "latest")
       --publisher string                    name of the publisher
       --repository string                   repository to publish plugin inventory image
       --vendor string                       name of the vendor
+      --version string                      version of the plugin-group
 ```

 ### SEE ALSO